timothystewart6/BotsPlusPlus/README.md

 | Wu | Profession Teleporter|
 | Sartie Sweettoe | Profession Material Vendor |

+## Config

+We have included better defaults that are taoilred for customizations this server supports.
+They are ready to use, all you need to do is update the database info.
+Both auth and world configs can be found at:

+`src/server/authserver/authserver.conf`
+`src/server/worldserver/worldserver.conf`

 ## Docker

 * Docker images use a modified version of [neechbear/trinitycore](https://github.com/neechbear/trinitycore)